 - If you get lost, look up and you will almost always see a sign that says Per San Marco or Per Rialto, follow that sign to get home.

 - And most important of all – take a gondola ride at night, no matter how cheesy you think this is!

 As this is your first time in Venice, relax!
 It is the best walking city in the world.
-Bring REALLY comfy shoes but saying that it is a very chic city, so throw on your coolest ones and start walking.
-Remember that Venice was ALWAYS a tourist trap even in the 1400’s so don’t get frustrated by the crowds in St. Mark’s Square (Piazza San Marco).
-Once you head out of there and get lost (which is a good thing!), sometimes you will be alone.
+Bring really comfy shoes but saying that it is a very chic city, so throw on your coolest ones and start walking.
+Remember that Venice was always a tourist trap even in the 1400’s so don’t get frustrated by the crowds in St. Mark’s Square (Piazza San Marco).
+Once you head out on your Venice itinerary and get lost (which is a good thing!), sometimes you will be alone.